NiklasV1/BankingApplication/readme.md

-Example of a banking webapp using a Vue.js frontend and a Quarkus backend.
+An example of a banking web app using a Vue.js frontend and a Quarkus backend.
 This app was mainly tested on Firefox with a 1920x1080 Monitor.